matisojka/qqqa/CONTRIBUTING.md

 Notes
 - Cross-compiling across OSes may require appropriate toolchains.
 The script runs `rustup target add` for the listed targets.
 - For static Linux builds, switch to `*-unknown-linux-musl` targets if your environment supports them.
+- Windows artifacts use MSVC targets on Windows hosts.
+When cross-compiling from macOS/Linux, we ship the x86_64 build via MinGW-w64 (`x86_64-pc-windows-gnu`, requires `x86_64-w64-mingw32-gcc`) and the arm64 build via llvm-mingw (`aarch64-pc-windows-gnullvm`, requires `aarch64-w64-mingw32-clang`).
+Install the corresponding toolchains (Homebrew `mingw-w64` plus an `llvm-mingw` bundle) before running the release script.

 ## Code of Conduct